nauam/Courses/docs/administration/security/authentication.md

 and specifically for Jetty,
 [JAAS for Jetty](https://wiki.eclipse.org/Jetty/Feature/JAAS).

-If you use the QW Control war file with a different container, such as Tomcat, refer to [Container authentication and authorization](#container-authentication-and-authorization) below.
+If you use the Rundeck war file with a different container, such as Tomcat, refer to [Container authentication and authorization](#container-authentication-and-authorization) below.

 # Single Sign On